sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * Will the brother & sister who haven't seen each other in a decade discover each other's identities?
  * Will the brother & sister escape Sarukkan's imprisonment?
+ * Will the brother & sister rescue Gandlin or Gwendolyn?
  * (3rd player variant) Will the reluctant guard choose to obey an evil master, or rebel?